-- Habit Forming-Amobarbital sodium may be habit forming.
-Tolerance, psychological and physical dependence may occur with continued use (see Drug Abuse and Dependence and Pharmacokinetics under Clinical Pharmacology).
+- Habit Forming — Amobarbital sodium may be habit forming.
+Tolerance, psychological and physical dependence may occur with continued use (see CLINICAL PHARMACOLOGY, Pharmacokinetics and DRUG ABUSE AND DEPENDENCE).
 Patients who have psychological dependence on barbiturates may increase the dosage or decrease the dosage interval without consulting a physician and may subsequently develop a physical dependence on barbiturates.
 In order to minimize the possibility of overdosage or the development of dependence, the prescribing and dispensing of sedative-hypnotic barbiturates should be limited to the amount required for the interval until the next appointment.
 Abrupt cessation after prolonged use in a person who is dependent on the drug may result in withdrawal symptoms, including delirium, convulsions, and possibly death.
-Barbiturates should be withdrawn gradually from any patient known to be taking excessive doses over long periods of time (see Drug Abuse and Dependence).
+Barbiturates should be withdrawn gradually from any patient known to be taking excessive doses over long periods of time (see DRUG ABUSE AND DEPENDENCE).

-General-Barbiturates may be habit forming.
-Tolerance and psychological and physical dependence may occur with continuing use (see Drug Abuse and Dependence).
+Barbiturates may be habit forming.
+Tolerance and psychological and physical dependence may occur with continuing use (see DRUG ABUSE AND DEPENDENCE).

 Elderly or debilitated patients may react to barbiturates with marked excitement, depression, or confusion.
 In some persons, especially children, barbiturates repeatedly produce excitement rather than depression.